 You may be wondering if the holes serve any practical function.
-The correct term for these holes is “fenestrations” and botanists have different theories on it.
+The correct term for these holes is “fenestrations,” and botanists have different theories.

 Some say that the holes resulted from the natural evolution of Monstera Deliciosa.
-As it is prevalent in the tropical forests, it would face intense hurricanes at times.
+As it is prevalent in tropical forests, it sometimes faces intense hurricanes.
 Developing holes made it tolerant to strong winds.
 So, it is possible that the creation of holes was its defense mechanism.

 Another perspective on the significance of holes comes from Christopher Muir of Indiana University.
 He says that holey leaves allow the sunlight beams to reach the bottom part of the plant.
-It makes sense because Monstera Deliciosa grows in a crowd of other plants in the forests.
+It makes sense because Monstera Deliciosa grows in a crowd of other forest plants.

 Its vines climb upwards because they struggle for light.
-So, holes in the leaves ensure that the sunlight can pass through the canopy.
+So, holes in the leaves ensure sunlight can pass through the canopy.